AGV Coil Handlers

 Quiet, Pollution-Free Electric Power

 Powering the system in most early models are two 36-volt DC batteries with four compound-wound, Class-H insulated drive motors connected in a parallel arrangement for 72 volts of supplied power for an entire shift.
-Subsequent models offer optional opportunity charging systems to increase battery life and allow for continuous around-the-clock service.
+Subsequent models offered optional opportunity charging systems to increase battery life and allow for continuous around-the-clock service.
 Onboard sensors constantly monitor temperature and voltage to prevent motor damage and extend battery life.

 Setting the Standard in Automated Materials Handling